 - Superior Humility: Just as some narcissists believe they possess superiority to others in intellect, beauty, success, or power, religious narcissists believe they are superior in humility.
 Meaning, they can be heard saying something like, “I’m the worst of offenders,” in an effort to demonstrate how vast their humility is in comparison to those around them.
 Real humility requires no such show or demonstration and adding an element of competition to the character trait contradicts the trait itself.

-- Untouchable Entitlement: Only those who are deemed worthy by the institution are able to speak to the religious elite – without much hope of developing any type of real relationship.
-During the above engagement I was treated as if I was invisible, even when speaking, because I did not come from their original organization.
+- Untouchable Entitlement: Only those who are deemed worthy by the institution can speak to the religious elite – without much hope of developing any type of real relationship.
+During the above engagement, I was treated as if I was invisible, even when speaking, because I did not come from their original organization.
 This untouchable attitude is a form of mental abuse known as the silent treatment, which commonly greets all outsiders regardless of who they are.

 - Conditional Empathy: There is no unconditional empathy from the spiritual elite to others who have had misfortune.
-Rather, conditional empathy is given if the person is deemed worthy of such grace.
+Instead, conditional empathy is given if the person is deemed worthy of such grace.
 All too often, the hardships of others are seen as consequences for hidden sins or evidence of God’s disapproval of a person.
-The religious leaders sound more like the friends of Job constantly looking for flaws to justify his tribulation, than representations of the love they claim to live by.
+The religious leaders sound more like the friends of Job continually looking for flaws to justify his tribulation than representations of the love they claim to live by.

 - Arrogance by Association: This is the most disappointing category of them all.
 With arrogance by association, even genuine believers fall into the trap of thinking that because they associate with someone, the knowledge of the “wiser” party will be rubbed off onto them.
 This keeps a person from studying the tenets of their own faith for themselves and instead sets a person up to be greatly deceived.

-To be fair, there are plenty of religious organizations and institutes that do not adhered to the above listed description.
+To be fair, there are plenty of religious organizations and institutes that do not adhere to the above-listed description.
 Finding one can be a chore but is well worth the effort.
-It is important when searching for an establishment that is healthy and honest to stick to your beliefs and not be intoxicated by false pretenses and reputation alone.
+It is crucial when searching for an establishment that is healthy and honest to stick to your beliefs and not be intoxicated by false pretenses and reputation alone.
 Stay true to your personal beliefs and use wise discretion, and these types of institutions can be avoided.